pressly/logspout-s3/README.md

 # Logspout-S3

-Logspout-S3 is a container app that listens on the Docker bus and streams application logs to Amazon S3 at some FLUSH_INTERVAL.
+Logspout-S3 is a container app that listens on the Docker bus and streams application logs to Amazon S3 at some FLUSH_INTERVAL or MAX_SINK_SIZE_MB.
 It's built as an adapter to github.com/gliderlabs/logspout.

 ## Usage